 1. Joshua Tree National Park, California

-Joshua Tree is one of the US National Parks that is best to visit in the winter.
+Joshua Tree National Park in the winter is perhaps the best time of year to go to get the most out of your trip.
 For one, you can hike for longer since you won’t have to deal with the sweltering heat.
 However, keep in mind that you should bring plenty of water with you even in winter, since there is a serious lack of shade in Joshua Tree National Park.
 Plus, even during the winter with cooler temperatures, there is still a risk of sun exposure and dehydration.
 While the most popular time to visit Joshua Tree National Park is from March to May, or from October to November, we suggest visiting in winter for a unique experience.

 2. Zion National Park, Utah